njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-list.rst

   </ul>

-Similar to the Less mixin, you can disable the separators between list items by adding the ``.vui-no-separator`` class:
+Similar to the Sass mixin, you can disable the separators between list items by adding the ``.vui-no-separator`` class:

 .. code-block:: css